bennadel/MVC-Learning/README.md

 gateways to be used for reporting; rather, I'd probably want a reporting gateway that can flatten, denormalize, and optimize queries for a particular outcome.
 In this app, however, there is no reporting - the point is to learn about tiered application architecture.

-## User Cases

-The following outlines a number of actions that the user will be able to perform in the ToDo application.

-* Create a new account.
-* Log into an existing account.
-* Log out of an existing account session.
-* Add a new ToDo item.
-* Edit an existing ToDo item.
-* Delete an existing ToDo item.
-* Add a note to an existing ToDo item.
-* Delete a note from an existing ToDo item.

 ## Architecture Notes And Random Thoughts